Multi-Unit Residential Buildings and COVID-19

 - Encourage residents to review and follow these safe home delivery practices.

-- For residents in self-isolation or isolation, deliveries (e.g., grocery and medication) should be left outside of their apartment door.
+- For residents in self-isolation or isolation, deliveries should be left outside of their apartment door.

-Ensure meetings (e.g., condominium association) or unit viewings (for the sale or rental of a unit) are done virtually.
+Encourage meetings (e.g. condominium association) or unit viewings (for the sale or rental of a unit) to be done virtually.